Skip to Content

 #4 Where to buy affordable food and groceries in Iceland?

-Isn’t it all about Bonus? 😉 Well not everything, but in Iceland, one of the most expensive countries in Europe, it sometimes is.
-If you are looking for a place where you can buy affordable and good-quality food and groceries, keep watching for a pink piggy bank.
+Isn’t it all about Bonus? 😉 Well, not everything, but in Iceland, one of the most expensive countries in Europe, it sometimes is.
+If you are searching for a place where you can buy affordable and good-quality food and groceries, keep watching for a pink piggy bank.
 Why?
-You will recognize the most favorable supermarket chain “Bonus” and its mascot all over the country.
+You will recognize the most favorable supermarket chain, “Bonus” and its mascot, all over the country.
 Of course, there are more shops, stores, and malls in Iceland than just this one brand.
-But we always found everything we needed for a nice and delicious camping dinner on our gas cooker in the Icelandic discounter Bonus.
+But we always found everything we required for a nice and delicious camping dinner on our gas cooker in the Icelandic Discounter Bonus.
 And please leave nothing behind after eating in nature.
 Do the world and Icelandic nature a favor: Plastic and other trash has to be stored in your car and disposed of in designated areas only.

 #5 How to fill your car at the Gas Station in Iceland?